zsoldosp/django-act-as-auth/README.rst

 Django Act As Auth Backend
 ==========================

+.. sales pitch start

-Django authentication that allows you to login as someone else
+Django authentication backend that allows one to login as someone else, without having to know their passwords.

+Great for customer support and testing scenarios!

+.. sales pitch end

 .. quickstart start